-Warwick is Head of Finance at Walsh & Company, the Funds Management division of Evans Dixon Limited.
-Before joining Walsh & Company, Warwick worked in chartered accounting firms specialising in turnaround and restructuring.
+Warwick is Head of Finance at E&P Funds, the Funds Management division of E&P Financial Group Limited and Chief Financial Officer of New Energy Solar Manager.
+Before joining E&P Funds, Warwick worked in chartered accounting firms specialising in turnaround and restructuring.
 Warwick started his career with KPMG, working in their Canberra, Sydney and London offices and has undertaken a range of complex restructuring engagements across Europe, UK and Australia, for a range of Australian, UK, European and US banks.